LadyAleena/site/files/lib/readme.md

 [HTML](HTML): These modules deal with HTML attributes.
 (Note: [Page](Page) contains a module named [Page::HTML](Page/HTML.pm) that used to be in this directory.)

+[**List/Value**](List/Value): The Length module was written for some reason, which I can not remember.
+It is not being used on my site.

 [**Name**](Name): The Transform module parses names into an arrayref.

 [**String**](String): The Abbreviation module was written for fun and is not used on my site.